Here's How Your Trade Hudbay Minerals Inc. (HBM) Aggressively Right Now

 HBM’s Market Performance

-HBM stocks went down by -12.10% for the week, with a monthly drop of -5.64% and a quarterly performance of -15.47%, while its annual performance rate touched 28.97%.
-The volatility ratio for the week stands at 5.28% while the volatility levels for the past 30 days are set at 4.48% for Hudbay Minerals Inc..
-The simple moving average for the period of the last 20 days is -8.16% for HBM stocks with a simple moving average of -20.18% for the last 200 days.
+HBM stocks went up by 8.51% for the week, with a monthly drop of -2.12% and a quarterly performance of -10.06%, while its annual performance rate touched 45.04%.
+The volatility ratio for the week stands at 4.77% while the volatility levels for the past 30 days are set at 4.70% for Hudbay Minerals Inc..
+The simple moving average for the period of the last 20 days is 0.41% for HBM stocks with a simple moving average of -13.05% for the last 200 days.

-During the last 5 trading sessions, HBM fell by -12.10%, which changed the moving average for the period of 200-days by -24.49% in comparison to the 20-day moving average, which settled at $5.98.
-In addition, Hudbay Minerals Inc. saw -21.14% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, HBM rose by +8.51%, which changed the moving average for the period of 200-days by -8.27% in comparison to the 20-day moving average, which settled at $5.96.
+In addition, Hudbay Minerals Inc. saw -14.43% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for HBM